keeneyetact/retroBoard/README.md

 - `yarn` to install the dependencies (_not_ `npm i`!)
 - `npm test` to run the tests
 - **or** `yarn test-watch` to run the tests every time you change a file

-## How to use Postgres (w/o Docker) 🗄

-By default, the database engine is NeDB, an in-process database with no external dependencies (i.e. no database to install on your system).

-If you want to use a more "production-ready" database such as Postgres (without Docker), copy `.env.example` to `.env`, change `DB_TYPE` to `postgres` and fill the rest.

 ## Kubernetes ☸